31 Jan 6 Ways to Develop a More Positive Mental Attitude

 According to Gallup, career wellbeing is “liking what you do every day” and “has the strongest impact on overall wellbeing.
 People with high career wellbeing are more than twice as likely to be thriving in their life overall.”

-6 Ideas for a Career Wellbeing Check-In:
+6 Ideas for a Career Wellbeing Check-In

 (Consider inviting a trusted friend or mentor in on your check-in)

-1. Start with a PMA (Positive Mental Attitude).
+Start with a PMA (Positive Mental Attitude).
 Remember that you are in control and can shape your life/career.
 You can make changes that reflect your values.

-2. Are you clear on your values?
+Clarify Your Values.
+Are you clear on your values?
 What is most important to you?
 Are your choices reflecting your values?
 If you’re unsure, take a look at your calendar and bank account over the past 6 months.
 How you spend your time and money can be a reflection of your values.

-3. Pause for a minute (or an hour or a weekend) to reflect on your professional wellbeing.
+Reflect on Your Professional Wellbeing.
+Pause for a minute (or an hour or a weekend) to reflect on your professional wellbeing.
 How are you doing, really?
 Are there parts of work that don’t feel right, don’t feel healthy, don’t feel aligned with your values?

-4. What modifications are possible in your current role?
+Identify Possible Modifications.
+What modifications are possible in your current role?
 Or is your work so far from your values that it’s unhealthy to continue in the role?
 Your wellbeing focus can shift over your lifetime.
 Identify where you are at and what you need right now.

-5. Now that you’ve gained some perspective, what are 1-2 things you can try today to make improvements?
+Make Small Improvements.
+Now that you’ve gained some perspective, what are 1-2 things you can try today to make improvements?

-2. Want a self-assessment of your workplace wellbeing?
-The CDC NIOSH Worker Well-Being Questionnaire (WellBQ) questionnaire could provide insight.
+Explore Assessments for Workplace Wellbeing.
+Try an assessment like CDC NIOSH Worker Well-Being Questionnaire (WellBQ) to discover more about your workplace wellbeing.
 Take a look at the first section as a start (how you feel about different aspects of your job).

 In closing, remember that while there are common elements to wellbeing, in the end, wellbeing is personal.
 Try to measure yourself honestly, with your values in mind, rather than comparing yourself to others’ definition of wellbeing.
 It takes some honesty and self-reflection to assess how you are doing and where focus is needed.